dedis/cothority/scmgr/README.md

 go get github.com/dedis/cothority/scmgr
 ```

-## Securing node by creating a link
+## Securing the conode by creating a link

-Per default, everybody is allowed to use your conode to create new skipchains.
+By default, everybody is allowed to use your conode to create new skipchains.
 This is good for testing setups where your conode is in your private network
 and cannot be accessed from the outside.
 However, if you put your conode on the
 internet (and you should), you need to create a link with it first, which will